njbca/OptiPlant/docs/src/usage.md

 ## Running the model

-Running the model can be done running one of the scripts in the `examples` folder (for example *Run example.jl*) using the function `run_optimization_scenarios` with the following arguments as minimum:
+The model can be run by executing one of the scripts in the `examples` folder (for example *Run example.jl*) using the function `run_optimization_scenarios` with the following arguments as minimum:

 ```julia
 using OptiPlanPtX